-Your doctor will probably ask you to stop taking aspirin or other blood-thinning medications several days before your surgery.
-These can include warfarin (Coumadin, Jantoven), heparin and aspirin, and other over-the-counter pain medications such as ibuprofen (Advil, Motrin IB, others).
+Your doctor will probably ask you to stop taking aspirin, nonsteroidal anti-inflammatory drugs or other blood-thinning medications several days before your surgery.
+These can include warfarin (Coumadin, Jantoven, others), heparin and over-the-counter pain medications such as ibuprofen (Advil, Motrin IB, others).

 Clothing and personal items